Matt Janus

 Matt Janus (born c.
 1987) is an American college football coach.
-He is the head football coach for the University of Wisconsin–La Crosse, a position he has held since 2020.
+He is the head football coach for the Northern Michigan University, a position he has held since 2026.
+Previously, he was the head of University of Wisconsin-La Crosse from 2020 to 2025.
 He also coached for Wisconsin–Platteville and Sheboygan Falls High School.
 He played college football for Wisconsin–Platteville.